Wentemi/EJ/README.md

 [Roberts etal 2016](https://cran.r-project.org/web/packages/stm/index.html), structural topic modeling is a general natural language processing framework for identifying topic with document-level covariate information, which can improve inference and qualitative interpretability by affecting topical prevalence, topic content, or both.

 In the steps below, I filtered abstracts and publication years associated with the articles and pre-processed the data suitable for the `stm` package.
-It important to note, the publications year will be operationalized as a co-variate for predicting prevalence of topics.
+It important to note, the publications year will be operationalized as a co-variate to predict prevalence of topics.
 The `textProcessor()` to stem and remove general and custom stopwords.
 While the `prepDocuments()` function was used to structure, index and remove lower frequency words.